kishanpatel789/kp_data_dev_site/content/posts/022_FormatSqlCodeForDbt.md

 <img alt="sqlfmt --diff" src="/static/images/post022/sqlfmt_diff.png" class="w-full md:w-auto md:max-w-3xl mx-auto rounded-lg">

 The output shows a git-like difference between the current lines (prefixed with "-") and the potential cleansed lines (prefixed with "+").
-Again, run `sqlfmt busy_student_query.sql` with out the `--diff` flag to actually apply the formatting change.
+Again, run `sqlfmt busy_student_query.sql` without the `--diff` flag to actually apply the change.

 Remember sqlfmt is designed for dbt, so it handles Jinja tags incredibly well.
 Here's a query using Jinja to handle `config`, `ref`, and `source` tags: